-5. Y. is a gay man from Nicaragua.
+3. Y. is a gay man from Nicaragua.
 He speaks Spanish and lives in Indianapolis.
 His merits hearing is on December 6, 2023.
-(22-0160347).
+(22-0160347)

 Y. grew up in a small town in Nicaragua, where he was sexually abused by a neighbor as a child.
 He was bullied in school and had difficulty finding employment because he was not masculine.
 When he was 28, he began working in a bank.
 Shortly after, his ex-partner began to threaten to out him and to harm him.
 Y. went to the police to report the threats and the police officer tore up his report, saying that police do not help gay people.
 He left Nicaragua with his sister months later.
-NIJC filed Y.'s I-589, Application for Asylum and Withholding of Removal on January 3, 2023.
-His Individual Hearing is scheduled for December 6, 2023.
-The filing deadline for all supporting materials for his case is November 15, 2023.
+NIJC filed Y.'s asylum application on January 3, 2023.
+All affidavits and supporting documents will be due 15 days prior to their individual merits hearing, which is scheduled for December 6, 2023.